AlexJialene/smart-qq/README.md

 ### preface

-Because the official website protocol changes frequently, so i write one and maintain it myself.
+Because the official website protocol changes frequently, So write a project and keep updating.